ingredients icon.Ingredients

 In the end, it may just feel good to you to eat beef that you know has been raised and fed naturally and traditionally, is hormone and antibiotic-free, lower in fat, and has slightly higher levels of vitamins and healthful fats.

+Then again, you may prefer…as many restaurants and steakhouses prefer…to choose a grain-fed beef that will be juicier and arguably more flavorful because of its higher fat content.
 And with certain high-end cuts like tenderloin and rib-eye, well, that quality grain-fed fat really knocks it out of the park.
 With these premium cuts, most chefs will recommend grain-fed for a truly top-quality tender and juicy end-product.
 The choice is yours.

-What is the Difference in Price Between Grass-Fed and Grain-Fed Beef?
+Price Difference Between Grass-Fed and Grain-Fed Beef

+Grass fed is more expensive than grain fed beef.
 Time is money.
 And space is money.
 So an animal that takes more time and more land to raise is going to put a bigger dent in your pocket at the supermarket.
 This is the way it is with cows that are exclusively grass-fed (strictly speaking: grass-finished).

 And of course, sheer production volume — less than 3% of US beef sales — is lower with grass-fed cows, which makes their operating costs higher.
 However, based on renewed consumer demand for a healthier, more natural beef, numbers have grown from just 50 grass-fed producers ten years ago to over 2000 today, an estimated growth rate of 25% annually!
 But this is still small fry compared to the feedlot giants of beef production in the United States.